Tanmay-Awal/Tanmay-Awal/README.md

 ---

+### 👨‍💻 About Me

+CS undergrad at Bennett University (2028) with production experience building scalable full-stack and LLM-powered systems for real clients.
+Proficient in Next.js, NestJS, Flask, PostgreSQL, and conversational AI — seeking SDE / AI Engineer roles for 2026.

+---

 - 🔧 Building **full-stack systems** and **LLM-powered pipelines** end-to-end
 - 🤖 Hands-on with **RAG, vector search, and conversational AI**
 - 🏆 Top 50 — **Smart India Hackathon 2025**